 - One player hides while the others cover their eyes.

 - All the other players should search where the first player had hidden him or herself.

 - When a player has found the hidden player, he or she must join the hidden player in the hiding spot.
 The game continues until the pile grew large.

-- The game will end when the last player has found the entire group!
+- The family game will end when the last player has found the entire group!

 Add a Twist: Whenever someone has joined the hiding spot, ask the other players to leave the backyard so the hidden players can change places!

 Can’t get enough of running games?
 In this Blob Tag, whoever was tagged should join the row of ‘it.’
 Help your kids to be physically active by playing this highly active game.
 This family game will not only strengthen your kids’ stamina but will also introduce them to the concept of teamwork.

 This fun and straightforward backyard game will surely make your kids giggle the entire day.
 Not to mention that they will probably ask you to play it again the next day!